kehers/kehers.github.com/_posts/2017-09-13-thefeed-press-data-and-then.markdown

 >
 > source: [tgh.typeform.com/to/tGmcMq](https://tgh.typeform.com/to/tGmcMq)

-For a while now, a feature I have been looking at add is  automatically categorising articles.
+For a while now, a feature I have been looking to add is  automatically categorising articles.
 By matching categories with what users are reading (thanks to Mailgun click events + [Suet](https://suet.co/)), articles in a user’s fav categories can be prioritised in newsletters and the web feed.
 This will definitely bump up newsletter open rates (from ~ 37%) and CTR (from ~12%).

 ![](/assets/image/{{ page.date | date: '%Y/%m' }}/suet.png)
 source: [suet.co](https://suet.co/)